 One of the most interesting places to visit in Kalka is the Kalka Shimla railway, which is listed under UNESCO’S World Heritage sites.
 Built in the 19th century, this 96-km long, single track with a narrow gauge is an engineered masterpiece.
 Let’s find out more such places that you can visit in and around Kalka.

-Top 10 Tourist Places In Kalka Within 100 km
+Top 10 Tourist Places In Kalka Within 100 KM

 1. Kalki Mata Temple

 Known as a gateway to the eastern side of Himachal Pradesh, Kalki Mata Temple is one of the oldest shrines located in Panchkula, Haryana.
-The temple features an imposing 6-feet tall statue of Kali Mata whereas the interiors are adorned with figurines of birds and animals, showcasing the rich culture of the medieval period.
+The temple in Chandigarh tri-city region features an imposing 6-feet tall statue of Kali Mata whereas the interiors are adorned with figurines of birds and animals, showcasing the rich culture of the medieval period.
 There is also a wonderful Gurudwara just next to the temple, which is also worth visiting and seek blessings of the almighty.

 2. Pinjore Garden